qʷ

 - way̓ ixíʔ kʷuʔ kʷukstxʷ əɬ qʷəlqʷilstmn̓ I’m thankful that I got to talk to you (Cv)

-qʷl̓qʷil̓t to talk / to talk, to speak
+qʷl̓qʷl̓tuɬ talkative, likes to talk, like to speak

 - uɬ yəyáˤt stim̓ ta čk̓aʔɬáʔ nixʷ kʷuʔ qʷəlqʷəltuɬts After that he told me a lot of things (OkB)

-- t̓əxʷ kʷaʔ čsax̌ʷtx, kʷu sqʷəlqʷəlstwixʷx, t̓əxʷ mi kʷu n̓suxʷnaʔmənwíxʷ All right, come down (and) lets talk, so we may understand one another (PS)
+- t̓xʷ kʷaʔ čsax̌ʷtx, kʷu sqʷəlqʷəlstwixʷx, t̓əxʷ mi kʷu n̓suxʷnaʔmənwíxʷ All right, come down, lets talk, so we may understand one another.
+(PS)

 qʷɬniɬp alder (Cv)